 Prostaglandin analogs are the most widely prescribed eye drops.
 Prostaglandin is a naturally-occurring blood protein that can lower intraocular (within the eye) pressure, in addition to having many other therapeutic effects.
 Analogue, or “analogous,” means that the drug is comparable, or similar, to prostaglandin, but has a slightly different chemical composition.

 Thus, prostaglandin analogues (PGAs) are drugs that are used in the treatment of open-angle glaucoma or ocular hypertension.
-At specific dosages, they lower intraocular pressure by increasing the outflow of aqueous humor from the eye.
+These medications work by increasing the outflow or drainage of the aqueous humor from the eye and thus decrease intraocular pressure.

 Some of the more common PGAs include